On the Strong Equivalences for LPMLN Programs: Probabilistic Strong Equivalence

-Lemma \ref{lem:lpmln-strong-equivalence-suf} shows that the PSE-condition is a sufficient condition for characterizing the p-strong equivalence.
+Combining above results, $P$ and $Q$ are p-strongly equivalent, Lemma \ref{lem:lpmln-strong-equivalence-suf} is proven. \end{proof} Lemma \ref{lem:lpmln-strong-equivalence-suf} shows that the PSE-condition is a sufficient condition for characterizing the p-strong equivalence.
 One may ask whether the PSE-condition is also necessary.
 Fortunately, the answer is yes, but it is not easy to prove due to the hard rules in \lpmlnend.
 Recall p-ordinarily equivalent programs $P$ and $Q$ in Example \ref{ex:inference-task-case}, it is easy to check that $e^\alpha * W(P, \{a\}) = W(Q, \{a\})$ and $e^\alpha * W(P, \{b\}) = W(Q, \{b\})$, while $e^\alpha * W(P, \emptyset) \neq W(Q, \emptyset)$.
 Although the example is not for p-strongly equivalent programs, it still shows how hard rules affect the characterization of p-strong equivalence.
 That is, for p-strongly equivalent \lpmln programs $P$ and $Q$, if there is an interpretation $X$ such that for any \lpmln program $R$, $X \not\in \psm{P \cup R}$, the condition on the weight of SE-models $(X', X)$ is not necessary for characterizing the p-strong equivalence between $P$ and $Q$.
 Since if $X$ cannot be a probabilistic stable model, its probability degree is zero, which means $Pr(P \cup R, X)$ is always equal to $Pr(Q \cup R, X)$.
 Above intuition is formally described by following lemmas, which serve as some preconditions of proving the necessity of the PSE-condition.

+First of all, we introduce some notations.
+For a set $U$ of literals, we use $2^U$ to denote the power set of $U$, and use $2^{U^+}$ to denote the set of interpretations in $2^U$, which is